cmccarthy1/docs/docs/ml/toolkit/clustering/score.md

 ```

 !!! note
-	If the values produced by `.ml.clust.elbow` are plotted it is possible to determine the optimum number of clusters.
+	If the values produced by `.ml.clust.elbow` are plotted, it is possible to determine the optimum number of clusters.
 The above example produces the following graph

 	![elbow_graph](img/elbow_example.png)